smithy-lang/smithy/docs/source/spec/xml.rst

 ----------------------

 Summary
-    Moves serialized collection members from their collection element to that of the collection's container.
+    Unwraps the values of a list or map into the containing structure.
 Trait selector
-    ``:test(map, collection, member:of(structure) > :test(map, collection))``
+    ``:test(member:of(structure, union) > :each(collection, map))``

-    *Any map, list, or set or any structure member that targets a map, list, or set* Value type
+    *Member of a structure or union that targets a list, set, or map* Value type
     Annotation trait

-Given the following list definition:
+Given the following:

 .. tabs::

     .. code-tab:: smithy

+        structure Foo {
             @xmlFlattened
+            flat: MyList,

+            nested: MyList,
+        }

         list MyList {
-            member: String
+            member: String,
         }

     .. code-tab:: json